 - Private Mortgage Insurance: If the buyer’s down payment is less than 20% of the purchase price, lenders require this insurance to protect them if they have to repossess and can’t sell the house for the remaining loan balance.
-Typically, the annual policy for the first year is paid at closing.
+Typically, the annual policy for the first year paid at closing.
 In addition, the lender may collect up to three months’ worth of the following year’s premium at closing, and deposit the money into the escrow account.
 This becomes part of the buyer’s reserves.
 A buyer can expect to pay up to 1.75% of their loan amount.

 - Initial Interest: This is to cover the interest from the date the buyer closes until the end of the month.
 For instance, if the buyer closes on Jan.
 15, he or she will pay interest for the period of January 15th through the 31st.
-The buyer’s first payment will be due on March 1, which covers the interest for February, because interest is always paid in arrears, that is, after it has been earned by the lender.
+The buyer’s first payment will be due on March 1, which covers the interest for February, because interest always paid in arrears, that is, after it becomes earned by the lender.
 Depending on the interest rate, amount financed and down payment, the interest may accrue anywhere from $20-$40+ daily.

 - Document Preparation Fee: Charge for the cost of preparing documents such as the mortgage, note, truth in lending, etc. ($550)

 - Lender’s Title Insurance Policy: Lenders require the purchase of a title insurance policy that protects their mortgage interest in the real estate.
-Title insurance rates are proscribed by law depending on the locality of the real estate and the loan amount. ($275)
+Title insurance rates proscribed by law depending on the locality of the real estate and the loan amount. ($275)

 Other Items Potentially Required by Lenders:

 - Survey: Lenders often require a registered land surveyor to conduct a survey of your property to define the property size and boundaries, and to see if any part of the building or other improvements are “encroaching” on a neighbor’s property — or vice-versa.
-Surveys would also show any setback violations or other material matters that are considered problematic. ($300-$400)
+Surveys would also show any setback violations or other material matters considered problematic. ($300-$400)

 - Appraisal: Lenders will require an appraisal to ensure the collateral is worth as much or more than the loan amount. ($650)

 - Homeowner’s Insurance: (first year premium) Lenders will require payment of the first year’s hazard insurance (homeowner’s insurance) premium to protect, against fire, windstorms, and natural hazards.
-In order to bind the coverage, the premium is often paid in advance of closing.
-If the homeowner’s insurance is to be escrowed going forward, the lender will also likely collect several months’ worth of the following year’s premium in advance at closing, which will be deposited into the escrow account.
+In order to bind the coverage, the premium becomes often paid in advance of closing.
+If the homeowner’s insurance is to be escrowed going forward, the lender will also likely collect several months’ worth of the following year’s premium in advance at closing, which will become deposited into the escrow account.
 Amounts can vary by company, but 2.5-3% of the sale price is not unheard of.